 Ecosystem Connections

 The spines of prickly pears serve the plant in at least two ways.
-First, they deter herbivores from eating them.
+First, they deter herbivores such as rabbits from eating them.
 Second, since the pads easily break off at the joints and can take root elsewhere, the spines can facilitate their distribution by hooking on to the feet of animals.